Workplace relations management plans

 The ABCC has developed a guide, which includes a model WRMP, to assist tenderers in meeting their obligations under the Building Code 2016.
 Tenderers are requested to follow the structure and format of the model when developing their WRMPs.

 This model WRMP includes references to matters listed in Schedule 3 of the Building Code 2016.
 A WRMP may not be required to address all these matters.
-Tenderers will be advised by the funding entity which sections need to be addressed.
+Tenderers will be advised by the funding entity or recipient which sections need to be addressed.
 Tenderers may choose to voluntarily address all of the matters set out in Schedule 3 as a matter of best practice.

 What is the process for an ABCC Assessment of my WRMP?